moleculerjs/site/source/docs/broker.md

 ### `$circuit-breaker.half-open`
-The broker send this event if the circuit breaker module changed its state to `half-open`.
+The broker sends this event when the circuit breaker module change its state to `half-open`.

 **Parameters**